 Reasons for Will Contests and Challenges

-Typically, there are two reasons someone can use to contest or challenge your Will: Mental capacity and Undue Influence.
+Typically, there are two reasons someone can cite for contesting or challenging a Will: mental incapacity and/or undue Influence.

-Some of the other reasons for Will contests and challenges may include Forgery, Fraud or having an invalid Will.
+Some other reasons for Will contests and challenges are forgery, fraud, or presenting an invalid Will.

 Though a Will can be changed at any time by the original author as long as he or she is competent enough to do so, a Will cannot be challenged in Pennsylvania unless and until the original author is deceased.
 Upon the author’s death, the Will is offered for probate to the Register of Wills in the county where the deceased last resided.
 It is there that the Will can be challenged.
 Keep in mind, though, that statutes of limitation must be observed, or the right to contest a Will may be lost.

 Need help with these matters?
 Don’t feel bad: They’re complicated and require most people to seek professional legal services.
 In Pennsylvania and New Jersey, many people have gotten all the help they need from Attorney E. Nego Pile.
 Contact Pile Law Firm today – and deal intelligently with Will contests and Will challenges.